radical-cybertools/radical.owms/docs/source/developers/pluginwriting.rst

 Plugins should never to terminate an application, e.g. via `sys.exit()`.
-Instead, plugins should raise exceptions, preferably native python exceptions such as `RunttimError` or `TypeError` etc.  Troy may convert any plugin exceptions into warnings, and attempt may attempt to continue operation.
-Troy may also try to call the plugin again.
+Instead, plugins should raise exceptions, preferably native python exceptions such as `RunttimError` or `TypeError` etc.  RADICAL-OWMS may convert any plugin exceptions into warnings, and attempt may attempt to continue operation.
+RADICAL-OWMS
+may also try to call the plugin again.